vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/omnia_startup.rst

 	* Initiates the container engine: The script initiates the Podman container engine present on the OIM.

-	* Creates an input folder containing all the playbook inputs files and the software configs.
+	* Creates an input folder containing all the playbook input files and the software configs.

 	* The script checks if Podman is installed and initiates the Podman socket.
 Further, it pulls the Omnia container image from the Dell registry and starts the ``omnia_core`` container.